Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: Estimating ARE with TMLE

-There is an extensive literature on estimating the ATEs from observational data \cite{nichols2007, Winship1999, Rubin2006}.
-Using split-sample machine learning we can construct estimators that are provably unbiased (modulo bias from any violations of identifying assumptions), have the minimum possible sampling variance, and which are ``doubly robust'' \cite{Zheng2010, Zivich2021}.
-Augmented inverse propensity-weighting (AIPW) and targeted maximum likelihood (TMLE) are two established estimation approaches that accomplish these goals.
-Although they are usually very similar in practice, TMLE is often better for smaller samples \cite{Luque-Fernandez2018, Smith2022, van2011targeted, van2018targeted} and should generally be preferred.
-In what follows we use the TMLE estimator of the ATE, which we briefly describe here.
+We can adapt techniques for estimating the ATE \(E[E[Y|T = 1, W]] - E[E[Y|T = 0, W]]\) to construct ARE estimators that offer provable unbiasedness (assuming that there is no bias from potential violations of identification assumptions) and efficiency.
+These estimators are optimized for minimal sampling variance and possess the "doubly robust" property, as highlighted in \cite{Zheng2010, Zivich2021}.
+Both Augmented Inverse Propensity-Weighting (AIPW) and Targeted Maximum Likelihood Estimation (TMLE) stand out as assumption-free and data-efficient methods when used with machine learning and cross-fitting.
+Although they often produce similar results, TMLE has been found to perform more efficiently with smaller samples \cite{Luque-Fernandez2018, Smith2022, van2011targeted, van2018targeted}, making it a generally preferable approach.

+A comprehensive analysis by Li et al. \cite{best_tmle} using ten different nutrition intervention studies showed that TMLE, especially in its cross-validated form (CV-TMLE), consistently provided robust and efficient estimates across various realistic simulation scenarios.
+The study concluded that the additional layer of cross-validation helps avoid unintentional over-fitting of nuisance parameter functionals, leading to more reliable inferences compared to other estimators.
+This reinforces the advantage of TMLE in practical applications, emphasizing its superior performance in maintaining efficiency and robustness in finite samples.
+Therefore, for estimating our data-adaptively identified region, we use the CV-TMLE approach.

-The TMLE estimator is inspired by the fact that if we knew the true conditional mean $Q(\mathcal A, W) = E[Y|\mathcal A, W]$ we could estimate the ATE with the empirical average $\frac{1}{n}\sum_i Q(1,W_i) - Q(0,W_i)$.
-Of course, we do not know $Q$, but we can estimate it by regressing the outcome $Y$ onto the exposure $\mathcal A$ and covariates $W$.
-However a detailed mathematical analysis shows that we incur bias if we use our estimate $\hat Q$ instead of the truth.
-This bias might decrease as sample size increases, but it dominates relative to random variability, making it impossible to establish p-values or confidence intervals.
-TMLE solves this problem by computing a correction to the regression model $\hat Q$ that removes the bias.
-In other words, it ``targets'' the estimate $\hat Q$ to the parameter of interest (here the ATE).
-The process is as follows:
+The TMLE estimator is inspired by the fact that if we knew the true conditional mean \(Q(\mathcal{A}, W) = E[Y|T = 1, W]\), we could estimate the ARE with the empirical average \(\frac{1}{n}\sum_i Q(1, W_i) - Y_i\).
+Of course, we do not know \(Q\), but we can estimate it by regressing the outcome \(Y\) on the exposure \(\mathcal{A}\) and the covariates \(W\).
+However, using our estimate \(\hat{Q}\) instead of the truth incurs bias that might decrease as the sample size increases but dominates relative to random variability, making it impossible to establish p-values or confidence intervals.
+TMLE solves this problem by computing a correction to the regression model \(\hat{Q}\) that removes this bias, "targeting" the estimate \(\hat{Q}\) to the parameter of interest (here, ARE).